sanjay-saxena/todolist-network/README.md

 ## Deploy Business Network Archive

-Assuming that Hyperledger Fabric is running, here is the step to deploy `todolist-network@1.0.0.bna` to it:
+Assuming that Hyperledger Fabric is running, here are the steps to install and start `todolist-network@1.0.0.bna` to it:

 ```
 $ cd ~/Workdir/todolist-network
-$ ./scripts/installPeerAdminCard.sh
+$ ./scripts/installNetwork.sh
 $ ./scripts/startNetwork.sh
 $ ./scripts/importNetworkAdminCard.sh
 ```

+The above steps also create a network administrator for the newly installed business network and then import the corresponding card for the administrator.

 ## Submit Bootstrap Transaction